cocos/cocos-docs/en/editor/project/index.md

 - **Conforming class fields**: if enabled, class fields are implemented using `Define` semantics; otherwise, class fields are implemented using `Set` semantics.

-- **Allows declaration of class fields**: if enabled, `declare` keyword may be used to declare class fields.
-In such case, class fields without explicit initializer would be initialized to undefined, according to the specification.
+- **Allows declaration of class fields**: if enabled, the `declare` keyword may be used to declare class fields in TypeScript scripts.
+In such case, class fields without explicit initializer would be initialized to `undefined`, according to the specification.

-- **Enable relaxed mode**: enable "loose" compilation mode.
+- **Enable relaxed mode**: if enabled, the script will be compiled in non-strict mode.

 ## Texture Compression